yelhouti/generator-jhipster/CONTRIBUTING.md

     `list`: List all sample names
     `generate`: Generate the sample

+Or you can run them using VSCode as explained above

 ## <a name="rules"></a> Coding Rules

 To ensure consistency throughout the source code, keep these rules in mind as you are working: